Recommended for long-term investors who are looking for great ETF and mutual fund offers

 Vanguard's web trading platform is well-designed, but the structure could be improved.
-Sometimes it is rather hard to find features.
-For example, it took a quite long time until we found how we could place an order for stocks or set price alerts.
+Sometimes it is hard to find features.
+It took quite a long time, for instance, until we found how we can place an order for stocks or set price alerts.

 Unfortunately, the platform does not offer any customizability.

 Login and security